m-voit/concepts-of-programming-languages/study-project/paper.md

 ### Type system

 JavaScript is a dynamic and weakly typed programming language, that also features duck-typing.
-Because the language is weakly typed, types are implicitly casted depending on the used operation.
+Because the language is weakly typed, types are implicitly cast depending on the used operation.
 Furthermore, the dynamic typing allows for types to change their type at runtime, when their assigned value changes.

 ```javascript